Julian Robertson

 EARLY CAREER

-• He eventually became CEO of its asset management arm, Webster Securities.
-In 1978, Robertson and his family spent time in New Zealand, where he created three major resorts.
+• In 1978, Robertson and his family spent time in New Zealand, where he developed three prominent resort properties, foreshadowing his later interest in conservation and philanthropy.